otrv4/otrv4/otrv4.md

 ### Recovering past chain keys

-When receiving a data message, you may need to use receiving chain keys older than `message_id-1` to calculate the current if you did not receive previous messages.
-For example, your peer sends you data messages 1, 2, and 3, but you only receive 1 and 3.
-In that case you would use the chain key for message 1 to derive the chain key for message 3. // TODO: is message_id a state variable too?
+When receiving a data message, you may need to use receiving chain keys where the message id is older than `j - 1` to calculate the current if you did not receive previous messages.
+For example, your peer sends you data messages with ids `j = 1, j = 2, j = 3`, but you only receive messages with ids `j = 1, j = 3`.
+In that case you would use the chain key for message id `j = 1` to derive the chain key for message `j = 3`.

 ```
-recover_receiving_chain_keys(i, k, message_id):
+recover_receiving_chain_keys(i, j, k):
-  for recId = k+1; recId <= message_id; recId++:
+  do
-    derive_chain_key(Cr, i, recId)
+    derive_chain_key(Cr, i, k)
+  while(k <= j)
 ```
-// TODO: is there a better name for recId?

 ## OTR Conversation Initialization